 Fluid mechanics is that branch of science that deals with the behavior of the fluids at rest as well as in motion.
 Pneumatics is a branch of engineering that makes use of gas or pressurized air.

 Both hydraulics and pneumatics are the application of fluid power.
 In its fluid power applications, hydraulics is used for the generation, control, and transmission of power by the use of pressurized liquids.

 What is Hydraulics?

-Fluid can define as a substance which is capable of flowing and does not maintain its shape for a long time.
-Fluids have the ability to take the shape of the container depending on the surroundings and flow in a large area when the surrounding removed.
+Fluid can define as a substance that is capable of flowing and does not maintain its shape for a long time.
+Fluids have the ability to take the shape of the container depending on the surroundings and flow in a large area when the surroundings is removed.

-In the heating, ventilation, and air-conditioning industry (HVAC), the liquid such as water is using for transmission of heat from one area to another.
+In the heating, ventilation, and air-conditioning industry (HVAC), liquid such as water is used for the transmission of heat from one area to another.
 The fluid is a primary element of a hydraulic system, which obeys Pascal’s law to give fluid power.

-Example of Hydraulics systems: Jaws of Life, dump truck lifts, water guns, forklifts, cranes etc.
+Examples of Hydraulics systems: Jaws of Life, dump truck lifts, water guns, forklifts, cranes, etc.

 Advantages of Hydraulics